backdrop-contrib/rules/README.txt

     for Drupal 7.
 The Drupal 6 tasks are preserved in the database as long as you do not clear your Rules 1.x configuration though.
-  * The Rules Forms module has not been updated to Drupal 7 and there are no plans to do so, as unfortuntely the module's design does not allow for automatic configuration updates.
+  * The Rules Forms module has not been updated to Drupal 7 and there are no plans to do so, as unfortunately the module's design does not allow for automatic configuration updates.
     Thus, a possible future Rules 2.x Forms module is likely to work different, e.g. by working only for entity forms on the field level.